-Planning to deliver a mother of the bride speech?
-Here’s how to make it witty, warm and wonderful…
+Planning to deliver a mother of the bride speech at your daughter’s wedding?
+Here’s some wedding speech advice on how to make your words witty, warm and wonderful…

-Summing up a lifetime of love and knowing how to entertain an audience is incredibly. daunting.
+And summing up a lifetime of love and knowing how to entertain an audience is incredibly daunting.

 It seems obvious, but the first step is not to worry too much.
 Mothers of the bride can sometimes be the most nervous speakers, feeling a bit of an oddity and wanting to make their daughter’s proud.